braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/sync_catalogs_data.md

 {% endtab %}
 {% endtabs %}

 - The data fetched from the integration will be used to create or update items in the target catalog based on the `id` provided.
+- If DELETED is set to `true`, the corresponding catalog item will be deleted.
 - The sync will not consume data points, but all data synced will count towards your total catalog usage; this usage is measured based on total data stored, so you don’t need to worry about only syncing changed data.